 History of Novomatic

-Having existed since the 1980’s, Novomatic have been around for a lot of big changes in the gambling industry – they were even responsible for some of them – so their company history is full of interesting information.
+Having existed since the 1980’s, Novomatic have been around for a lot of big changes in the gambling industry – they were even responsible for some of them – so their company history is full of interesting information and in many ways runs parallel with the history of casinos themselves.

 Let’s have a look, decade by decade, at how this global gaming technology company grew to become the goliath it is today.